Feel free to contact me if you have any more questions! I love to hear from readers.

 Q: Do you accept products to review, or do giveaways?

-I tend to avoid lots of giveaways and product reviews–simply because I feel that they take away from the purpose of my site, which is really to focus on cooking, sharing recipes, and my writing.
+I tend to most giveaways and product reviews–simply because I feel that they take away from the purpose of my site, which is really to focus on cooking and sharing creative, interesting recipes–as well as my passion for food.